KnpLabs/KnpUserBundle/Resources/doc/index.rst

 .. note::

-    FOSUserBundle uses a compiler pass to register mappings for the base User and Group model classes with the object manager that you configured it to use.
+    FOSUserBundle uses a compiler pass to register mappings for the base User model classes with the object manager that you configured it to use.
 (Unless specified explicitly, this is the default manager of your doctrine configuration.)